wilsonzlin/wilsonl.in-docs/src/ooml/_common/Additional information/Identifiers.md

-An **identifier** is the name given to a property, method, or class.
+The name given to a property, method, or class is known as an **identifier**.
 There are limitations on what an identifier can be.

 An identifier cannot: